pranshukas/Dice-Game/README.md

 # 🎲 Dice Game
 Simple Dice Game implemented using HTML, CSS and JavaScript.
-It randomly generates Numbers between 1 and 6 for two Players.
-The Player with more Number on the Dice wins.
+Once the user clicks on Roll the Dice button, the dice will get thrown randomly, so that player 1 and player 2 both have their own dice values.
+Dice game will then announce a winner depending on whose dice value was higher, i.e, the Player with more Number on the Dice wins.
 In case of Equal number Game gets Draw.

 ## Deployment